-1. On 4 September, the Leaders of the six Oxfordshire Authorities submitted an expression of interest to government setting out initial proposals for devolution in Oxfordshire for discussion with government.
-This is attached at Annex A. These proposals were developed together with the Local Enterprise Partnership and the Clinical Commissioning Group and outlined proposals for greater local control over £4bn of funding for transport, skills training and health services.
-This paper provides an overview of the context, the proposals and the next stages in the process.
+- 1. On 4 September, the Leaders of the six Oxfordshire Authorities, along with the Local Enterprise Partnership and the Clinical Commissioning Group submitted an expression of interest to government setting out initial proposals for devolution in Oxfordshire for discussion with government.
+This is attached at Annex A. The proposals request greater local control over significant funding for transport, skills training and health services. - 2.
+At its meeting on 20 October Cabinet agreed that a debate should be held at full council in order to understand all members' views.
+This paper is provided to inform discussions.
+It contains an overview of the context, the proposals, the current work underway and sets out the next stages in the process. - 3.
+Council is RECOMMENDED to note the report and to consider the possible implications of devolution to Oxfordshire.